Lake Louise Ice Skating: Everything You Need to Know

 They even have a Zamboni (a machine that resurfaces the ice).
 This means that every so often, they bust out the Zamboni and shave a thin layer off the top, washing the ice, and this replaces the top with a fresh layer of water that will freeze and look crystal clear.

-Skating Here is an All Winter Long Activity
+Skating on Lake Louise is an All Winter Long Activity

 There are so many great lakes in the Rockies where you can skate in the winter.
 Gap Lake, Spray Lakes, Goat Pond, and Johnson Lake are some of my favorites in the area.
 The key to skating on these lakes is to get to them right after they freeze (but safe enough to skate on) but before a large snowfall covers up the ice.